kubernetes/website/content/en/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler.md

 - Currently, Poseidon-Firmament scheduler **does not provide support for high availability**, our implementation assumes that the scheduler cannot fail.
 The [design document](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/design/README.md) describes possible ways to enable high availability, but we leave this to future work.
 - We are **not aware of any production deployment** of Poseidon-Firmament scheduler at this time.
 - Poseidon-Firmament is supported from Kubernetes release 1.6 and works with all subsequent releases.
-- The current Poseidon release is 0.6 and the corresponding Firmament release is 0.6.
+- Release process for Poseidon and Firmament repos are in lock step.
+The current Poseidon release can be found [here](https://github.com/kubernetes-sigs/poseidon/releases) and the corresponding Firmament release can be found [here](https://github.com/Huawei-PaaS/firmament/releases).

 ## Features Comparison Matrix